 Interest revenue is credited for $417.
 This $417 consists of 4 months’ cash interest plus $17 of the amortized discount.
 Note that from the investor’s perspective, the discount increases interest revenue, and from the issuer’s point of view, it increases interest expense.

-Thereafter the Cinzano Corporation would make the following set of journal entries each year until the bonds mature or until they are sold.
-The corporation has a December 31 year-end.
+Cinzano Corporation should make the following set of journal entries each year until the bonds mature or until they are sold.
+The corporation has a year-end of 31 December.